Header Graphic

 SATISFYING YOUR GUAM RECIPE CRAVINGS SINCE 2006.

-Effective March 2021, PaulaQ will begin replacing Canola and vegetable/seed oils in recipes with pure lard from Reverence Farm, and organic coconut oil.
-In addition, beef, pork, and poultry products will be sourced from Reverence Farm in Graham, NC.
+Effective March 2021, PaulaQ will begin replacing Canola and vegetable/seed oils in recipes with pure lard from Reverence Farm, coconut oil, and avocado oil.

 GUAM FOODOPEDIA